Updated Jul 2026

 Key Changes at a Glance

-• Other Assets (Property, Debt Funds): LTCG remains 20% with indexation for property; debt funds treated as short-term if held <24 months.
+- Other Assets (Property, Debt Funds): LTCG remains 20% with indexation for property; debt funds treated as short-term if held under 24 months.

-• ULIP Taxation Rationalized: Non-exempt ULIPs (premium >₹2.5 lakh) now taxed as capital gains, similar to equity funds.
+- ULIP Taxation Rationalized: Non-exempt ULIPs (premium over ₹2.5 lakh) now taxed as capital gains, similar to equity funds.

 Strategies to Minimize Tax